 Here, we reach out to people who will reflect on the theme and share their insights as to how it relates to their lives and work.

-- What is the interconnectedness you see between the feminist movement and activism with the queer movement and activism?
-Why and how does one help us frame the other?
+- What is the interconnectedness you see between feminism and Law?
+How do feminist scholarship and activism help us frame our understanding of the Legal space?

-- What is your advice for us as allies and queer feminists in integrating queer issues and realities into our feminist leadership and activism?
+- What is your advice for us, in reflecting on this intersection between feminism and Law into our feminist leadership and activism movement?